Spherical Triangle Algorithm: A Fast Oracle for Convex Hull Membership Queries: Introduction

-The contributions of this article are three folds.
-First, we propose a novel algorithm called \textit{Spherical Triangle Algorithm}(Spherical-TA) which is faster than vanilla Triangle Algorithm, both provably and empirically.
-Second, we list applications of Spherical-TA.
-In particular, we introduce two classes of problems: the feasibility problems and the irredundancy problem.
-Third, we provide solid computational results to verify the efficiency of Spherical-TA in both feasibility and irrdundancy problems.
-We also show that, as an efficient oracle, Spherical-TA could bring significant impact on various domains.
+There are three major contributions of the current work.
+First, we propose a novel algorithm called the \textit{Spherical Triangle Algorithm} (Spherical-TA) and report a novel analysis on its complexity.
+Second, we list applications of the Spherical-TA.
+In particular, we introduce two classes of problems: feasibility problems and the irredundancy problem.
+Third, we provide solid computational results to verify the efficiency of the TA and the Spherical-TA in both feasibility and irredundancy problems.
+We also show that, as efficient oracle, the TA and the Spherical-TA can significantly impact various domains.

-The article is organized as follows: we first review the Triangle Algorithm in Section 2.
+The article is organized as follows: we first review the TA in Section 2.
 In Section 3, we prove the equivalence of exact and approximate CHM and Spherical-CHM.
-In Section 4, we give an $O(1/\varepsilon^2)$ iteration Triangle Algorithm for Spherical-CHM.
-In Section 5, we prove that if in Spherical-CHM for each $p' \in conv(S)$ with $\Vert p' \Vert> \varepsilon$ that is not a witness, there exists $v \in S$ satisfying $\Vert p' - v \Vert \geq \sqrt{1+ \varepsilon}$, then TA iteration complexity reduces to $O(1/\varepsilon)$, matching Nesterov's fast-gradient algorithm.
-This geometric assumption is not unreasonable and also suggests offering a strategy for when this property is not satisfied at an iterate.
-In Section 6 and 7, as an application of TA, we solve feasibility problem, i.e. strict LP feasibility and LP feasibility.
+In Section 4, we give an $O(1/\varepsilon^2)$ iteration of the TA for Spherical-CHM.
+In Section 5, we prove that if in Spherical-CHM for each $p' \in conv(S)$ with $\Vert p' \Vert> \varepsilon$ that is not a witness, there exists $v \in S$ satisfying $\Vert p' - v \Vert \geq \sqrt{1+ \varepsilon}$, then the number of iterations of TA reduces to $O(1/\varepsilon)$, matching Nesterov's fast-gradient algorithm.
+This geometric assumption is reasonable and suggests a strategy for when it is not satisfied at an iterate.
+In Section 6 and 7, as an application of the TA, we solve the feasibility problems, i.e. strict LP feasibility and LP feasibility.
 In Section 8, we introduce the irredundancy problem.
 In Section 9, we demonstrate our empirical results.
-Lastly, we conclude with remarks and future work.
+Lastly, we conclude with remarks and propose future work.